The hardest part of adopting a new profession is getting started

 "Loan shark?"
 Marty was truly puzzled now.

 "My company was... had a temporary cash flow problem; the bank wouldn't give me any more so I got it from a loan shark.
-I told him it would be a couple of months until I could repay it, but just a week ago he started calling every damn day.
-But if you don't know about that, it couldn't him!”
+I told him it would be a few months until I could repay it, but just a couple of weeks ago he started calling every damn day.
+But if you don't know about that, it couldn't be him!”

 Marty improvised, “I just get the target info; they don’t give me all the details about the reasons.
 Nobody said anything about any loans”